kateolmstead/playnomics-ios/README.md

 ### Currency Balance Low Placement

-An advantage of a *dynamic* placement is that it can be triggered by in-game events.
-For each in-game event you would configure a separate placement.
-While segmentation may be helpful in deciding what message you show, it may be sufficient to show the same message to all players.
+An advantage of a *dynamic* placement is that it can be triggered by in-app events.
+For each in-app event you would configure a separate placement.
+While segmentation may be helpful in deciding what message you show, it may be sufficient to show the same message to all users.

-For example, a player may deplete their premium currency and you want to remind them that they can re-up through your store.
-In this context, we display the same message to all players.
+For example, a user may deplete their premium currency and you want to remind them that they can re-up through your store.
+In this context, we display the same message to all users.

 <table>
     <thead>